Health and medical experts have hailed vaccines as being one of the major achievements in the 20th century, but not everyone agrees.

 Thimerosal, an ingredient that has been used in some vaccines, also raises concerns.
 It is a mercury-based preservative that was thought to cause autism.
 It is now only used in some flu vaccines.

 There are also thimerosal-free flu vaccinations available.
-Even so, the CDC states that thimerosal does not cause autism.
+Even so, the

 Some people don’t get flu vaccines for themselves or for their children.
 There are several reasons for this, including: